Connect with us

 Crisis in the Central African Republic

-In a country where agriculture provides the main source of livelihoods and income, it is crucial to respond to the urgent needs of affected farmers, whose vulnerability continues to rise and whose livelihoods are increasingly at risk.
+In a country where agriculture provides the main source of livelihoods and income, it is crucial to respond to the urgent needs of affected farmers, whose vulnerability continues to rise and livelihoods are increasingly at risk.

 As co-lead of the Food Security Cluster, FAO plays a crucial role in food security coordination, as well as needs assessment and analysis, thus enabling timely decision-making.
 Strategic partnership between FAO and the World Food Programme (WFP) is essential in order to prevent duplications in the crisis response, ensure a greater impact of implemented projects and increase cost-efficiency of both agencies operating in the country.
-In fact, people benefiting from FAO's assistance also received food rations from WFP to reduce the risk that families will eat the seeds instead of planting them.
+People benefiting from FAO's assistance also received food rations from WFP to reduce the risk that families will eat the seeds instead of planting them.